What Is Wrap Time and How Can I Reduce It?

 But just in case you are still looking for some inspiration, here are five ideas that we would recommend for lowering wrap time while positively impacting the advisor experience.

-Advisors can be trained to complete some of their wrap-up work while still on the call, in those moments when customers are looking for something, for example, so as not to harm call quality.
+Advisors can be trained to handle portions of their ACW while on the call, particularly during moments when customers are occupied, such as looking for information.
+This strategy reduces post-call workload without impacting call quality.

 Abbreviation Meaning